How most car accidents happen

 Have you ever watched someone weave in and out of traffic and thought, “They are going to crash into somebody!”
 Reckless drivers make everyone else hold their steering wheel a lot tighter.
 These drivers dart from lane to lane, drive aggressively, cutting off other vehicles in traffic, and are often tailgating.
 They appear to be in a rush to get wherever they’re going, not comprehending that they are an accident just waiting to happen.

-When you tailgate you don’t give yourself time to slow down or stop.
+When you tailgate, you don’t give yourself time to slow down or stop.
 When someone behind you tailgates, all you can imagine is the accident you’re about to be in if you ever have to slam on your brakes.

 Drugs and Alcohol

-Driving under the influence (DUI) and driving while intoxicated (DWI) are things we’ve heard about for years, with more organizations trying to raise more awareness of it every day.
+Driving under the influence (DUI) and going while intoxicated (DWI) are things we’ve heard about for years, with more organizations trying to raise more awareness of it every day.
 You may think that it’s not a problem anymore.
 However, many people still think it’s a great idea to get behind the wheel after drinking, taking drugs, or even taking prescription medications that make it hard for them to drive.

 You can’t control the weather, but you can control how you drive in it.
 Rain, ice, snow, and fog all mean one thing, slow down and drive carefully!
 The posted speed limit is the speed you’re meant to drive in ideal weather conditions.
 The moment the weather hinders you in any way, slow down to avoid being in an auto accident.